-Burglary happens when someone forcibly breaks into your home and steals some of your property.
-There must be some visible sign of a break in: a broken window, clipped lock, or splintered door.
+A burglary happens when someone forcibly breaks into your home and steals some of your property.
+There must be some visible sign of a break-in: a broken window, clipped lock, or splintered door.
 Most homeowners policies do provide coverage for burglary, but not all:

 |Primary Owner Occupied||HO3, HO5||Yes|

 Should I File a Burglary Claim with my Home Insurance Company?

 Just because your policy covers burglary or theft, doesn't mean you should file a claim.
-The tricky part about this claim type is it looks really bad on your claims record.
-Carriers score a theft or burglary claim as partially the fault of the homeowner even if it was completely out of your control.
-This is because many theft/burglary claims do happen because of not having a secure home or being away for long periods of time.
+The tricky part about this claim type is it looks terrible on your claims record.
+Carriers would score a theft or burglary claim as partially the fault of the homeowner, even if it were entirely out of your control.
+The harsh treatment is because many theft/burglary claims do happen because of not having a secure home or being away for long periods.

-For this reason, it is not a good idea to file a theft claim unless it is more than 3x your deductible.
-So if you have a $1,000 deductible and $2,000 worth of electronics get stolen, it is probably not in your best interest to file a claim because:
+It is not a good idea to file a theft claim unless it is more than 3x your deductible.
+If you have a $1,000 deductible and $2,000 worth of electronics get stolen, it is probably not in your best interest to file a claim because:

 - You are only going to get $1,000 from the insurance company -- you pay the deductible.

 - You will have a theft claim on your record for the next 3-5 years.
-Carriers charge more for customers with theft claims and/or you may get dropped from future insurance companies altogether.
-It can even be hard to secure insurance if you have other claims on your record.
+Carriers charge more for customers with theft claims, and you may get dropped from future insurance companies altogether.
+It can even be hard to secure insurance if you have other losses on your record.

 Experiencing a break-in is scary and makes you feel very vulnerable.
 Still, it's worth it to play smart with your insurance company so as not to create more costs down the road.